 In our connected world, it’s not surprising that so many of us are tech lovers.
 Smart phones have allowed us to stream entertainment, connect with loved ones, play videogames, and accomplish more at work.
 The hottest phones are often some of the most beloved and popular products in the world.
-With the holiday season now in full swing, it makes sense that so many people want to get a new phone for someone special.
+It makes sense that so many people want to get a new phone for someone special.

-While gifting a phone is likely to be a huge hit this holiday season, you might also have a few questions.
+While gifting a phone is likely to be a huge hit, you might also have a few questions.
 For example, how do you set up service for someone else?
 And how do you choose the right plan?

 Here’s a guide on how to gift devices to make things easier.

 Buy a new phone and add it to your family plan